4paradigm/OpenMLDB/docs/en/maintain/backup.md

   flow    4   1    172.27.128.32:8541  follower  0min       yes       kNoCompress    0        0           0.000
 ```

 If showtable turns to yes, it means that the recovery has been successful.
-If some shards fail to recover, you can execute recovertable separately.
+If some partitions fail to recover, you can execute recovertable separately.
 The command format is: recovertable table_name pid endpoint

 **Note: offlineendpoint must be executed once before recoverendpoint is executed**